VAR was the difference between the two sides, ruling out two first half Wolverhampton Wanderers goals in this 1-1 draw at Molineux.

 Having chances began to wake the travelling fans but none more so than when usually reliable captain Coady made a crucial error and allowed Ings through on goal.
 Of course, a finisher of his calibre slotted the ball between the legs of an onrushing Rui Patricio.

 Not even ten minutes later Wolves were back on the prowl towards goal.
 Full-back Matt Doherty, who had just replaced Neves at half-time, made his way into the box - dancing between the oncoming challenges.

 That was until Pierre-Emile Højbjerg left his right foot dangling in his path.
 Doherty, well within his right, went over the leg and the home side received a penalty and a way back into the game.

-Confident no.9 Jiménez stepped up, stuttered, and slotted the ball into the back of the net - sending Molineux into rapturous relief that they didn't squander another chance.
+Confident number nine Jiménez stepped up, stuttered, and slotted the ball into the back of the net, sending Molineux into rapturous relief that they didn't squander another chance.

 The goal gave the hosts all the momentum they needed to have the desire to find the killer blow to Southampton.

 Although there was a continuous barrage from the Midlands side - mainly resulting in long-range efforts blazing high and wide - it was the visitors that ended the game on the attack.

 A late free-kick struck by James Ward-Prowse was saved by Patricio into the top right corner.